-- 50% Tests (minimum 2)

-- 30% Assignments (minimum 2) such as home work, problem solving, quiz, literature survey, seminar, term-project, software exercises, etc.
+30% - Assignments (minimum 2) such as home work, problem solving, quiz, literature survey, seminar, term-project, software exercises, etc

-- 20% Regularity in the class

-- Part A (20 marks) Ten Short answer questions of 2 marks each.
+Part A (20 marks) - Ten Short answer questions of 2 marks each.
 All questions are compulsory.
-There should be at least two questions from each module and not more than three questions from any module. - Part B (80 Marks) Candidates have to answer one full question out of the two from each module.
+There should be at least two questions from each module and not more than three questions from any module.

+Part B (80 Marks) - Candidates have to answer one full question out of the two from each module.
 Each question carries 20 marks.

-Note: Question paper should contain minimum 60% and maximum 80% Programming and Algorithms.
+Note: Question paper should contain minimum 40% and maximum 60% Problems and Analysis.